sunnepazzy123/companyTask/ReadMe.md

 ## CI && CD pipeline
 ```
 i use Github Action..
+    i created a sample PR and run a test on pipeline and it build successfully,
-    test.yml file for each service
+    you can check the test.yml file for each service

 ```

 ## Docker and K8s Instructions